pauljCherian/COSC-60-Final-Project/IMPLEMENTATION.md

 ## 2. Module Specifications

-### `protocol.py` - Shared Protocol Utilities
+### `protocol.py` - Shared Protocol Utilities.
+Both the client and the sever to use these

-These constants define the protocol parameters and don't change during execution.

 **Key Functions:**